Service with a smile is a part of Nordstrom's corporate culture.

 retail channels and by entering new markets.
 Indeed, in 2015 the

-retailer planned to add stores in relatively untapped Canada in
+retailer added stores in relatively untapped Canada in Ottawa and

-Ottawa and Vancouver, with more stores planned in Toronto in 2016
+Vancouver, with more stores planned in Toronto in 2016 and 2017.
+In

-also announced plans to open its first full-line store in Manhattan
+The chain also plans to open its first full-line store Manhattan

 The chain also continues to invest in its fast-growing